ayushhagarwal/ayushhagarwal/README.md

 ## Hello 👋🏻
 ## ✍️ Blogs and Content
-Frontend Developer at Amdadeus Software Labs, Bangalore, India.
-I work in the feature devlopment and stability of the core booking platform for Hotels which serves millions of requests everyday.
+Frontend Developer (Angular) at Amadeus Software Labs, Bangalore, India.
+I work in the feature development of the core booking platform for Hotel Bookings, which daily serves millions of requests.
 <br>
-In addition to coding as a full-time job, I like to write blogs at : [DEV.to](https://dev.to/ayushdev_24) and [Hashnode](https://blogs.ayushdev.com).
+In addition to coding as a full-time job, I like to write blogs at [DEV.to](https://dev.to/ayushdev_24) and [Hashnode](https://blogs.ayushdev.com).

 <!-- Actual text -->